 The protection of corporate assets and data has become crucial in today's networked digital world.
-Many businesses are using Global Security Operations Centres (GSOCs) to battle the increasingly sophisticated and complex cyber-attacks.
+Many businesses are using Global Security Operations Centres (GSOCs) to battle the increasingly sophisticated and complex cyber-attacks and for enterprise security.
 These centralised command centres provide a number of advantages that boost business security and safeguard vital assets.
 In this blog post, we'll examine the main benefits of setting up a GSOC and how it improves the security posture of contemporary businesses.

 Why do you need a Global Security Operations Centre?